MENTAL HEALTH

 And I thought it was busy back then.

-Add on other brain disorders like increasing diagnoses of Alzheimer’s, Parkinson’s, Multiple Sclerosis, Autism, mood disorders, and other neuropsychiatric conditions, and you have to ask:
+Add on other psychiatric and neurological disorders like increasing diagnoses of Alzheimer’s, Parkinson’s, Multiple Sclerosis, Autism, mood disorders, and other neuropsychiatric conditions, and you have to ask:

 Why is this happening?